zwave-js/ZWaveJS.NET/README.md

 The class library contains most of the methods you will need, from including a secure device, to removing it.

+## Installing.

+Download the **nupkg** package file from the releases page, and place in your nuget package source directory.
+ZWaveJS.NET, will then be listed, and will install any dependencies its needs.

 ## Current implementation milestones

  - [ ] Controller